hallard/NodeMCU-Gateway/README.md

 Sorry there is no shield designed for NRF24L01.

-If you need NRF24L01 version or if you just want to continue wwith the NodeMCU gateway you can, this repo is still alive and boards are working fine.
+If you need NRF24L01 version or if you just want to continue with the NodeMCU gateway you can, this repo is still alive and boards are working fine.

 NodeMCU ESP8266 Gateway